Alcaro/Arlib/arlib/sandbox/README.txt

 - The current timezone
-    like the above, it's exported in vdso hard-but-not-impossible is a waste of time, it will become a library routine and then it's easy though obviously, even acceptable data will not be leaked frivolously.
+    like the above, it's exported in vdso hard-but-not-impossible is a waste of time, it will become a library routine and then it's easy
+- inode numbers
+    fstat() leaks them, and I'm not aware of anything useful that can be done with an inode, other than equality comparisons though obviously, even acceptable data will not be leaked frivolously.

 "Contact" includes: